 Not sure how to make DIY weed killer?
-With only 3 ingredients, and no long list of unrecognizable ingredients (I’m looking at you, store-bought brands), making your own DIY weed killer has never been easier.
+With only 3 ingredients, this natural weed killer recipe has no long list of unrecognizable ingredients (I’m looking at you, store-bought brands).
+Making your own DIY weed killer has never been easier.

 Weeds, Weeds, Weeds